 - I was not, I repeat, not coming back to this county.

 So, I drove out of town and took to the back roads, fuming that I wouldn’t be here if COs took better care of their caches, and cachers didn’t do stupid things with them sometimes.
 It didn’t help that these crazy back roads were “minimum maintenance roads” (a poorly punctuated road designation I didn’t even know existed until I saw the sign) or that the 2-D map didn’t show the crazy hills and valleys of the terrain.
-I was going up and down in a Corolla, at least once being tailgated and blinded by some dude in a “dually,” trying to drive 15 mph faster than I was.
+I was going up and down in a Corolla, at least once being tailgated and blinded by some dude in a “dually,” trying to drive fifteen miles an hour faster than I was.
 Finally, I arrived at the crossroads.
 I pulled to the side, pulled out my Maglite, and went to work, unconcerned with the chill because my fury kept me warm.

 But I found the right tree.
 And the right branch.
 And the green pill bottle that was zip-tied to it.
 I signed that log and then made my way back to the car and out of this damnable county.
 As I drove, there was nobody in the world (except for my daughters) I didn’t hate.
 But my anger gently subsided with the realization that I would never have to come back here again.
 It most certainly wasn’t the town’s fault.